ManKind Project: Public figures

 Frederick Marx, a film director, writer, and producer (Hoop Dreams, Journey from Zanskar) talks openly about his involvement with MKP, and has made documentary films involving the organization, e.g., The Tatanka Alliance about a "Hunka" ceremony to consecrate an alliance between the ManKind Project USA and the Pine Ridge Oglala Lakota elders community.

 Criticism

 A 2007 Houston Press article detailed criticisms of the ManKind Project.
 Anthropology associate professor Norris G. Lang said that some of the groups' exercises that he attended were "fairly traumatic" and were "dangerous territory for an unprofessional"; and Anti-cult advocate Rick Alan Ross said that The ManKind Project appears to use coercive mind-control tactics, such as limiting participants' sleep and diet, cutting them off from the outside world, forcing members to keep secrets, and using intimidation.
-The ManKind Project responded stating that their organization does not exhibit characteristics of a cult as commonly defined, such as having "a single charismatic leader" and "separation from the outside world."
+A response by the ManKind Project states: "If you have visited the [Cult Education Forum], you know he refers to the ManKind Project as a large group awareness training ...
+Rick Ross doesn’t call us a cult."
+In that response, MKP also indicated that licensed physicians review applicants' medical questionnaires, and that they added questions to "improve our ability to identify men with emotional instability, mental illness, and suicidal ideation."
+They subsequently organized a team of mental health professionals who assess men's appropriateness for the training.